Algorithms for Federated Reinforcement Learning

 Federated Reinforcement Learning with Environment Heterogeneity

-H. Jin, Y. Peng, W. Yang, S. Wang, and Z. Zhang, “Federated Reinforcement Learning with environment heterogeneity,” arXiv [cs.LG], 2022.
+H. Jin, Y. Peng, W. Yang, S. Wang, and Z. Zhang, “Federated Reinforcement Learning with environment heterogeneity,” arXiv [cs.LG], 2022. code

 Problem setting: